wacncontent/CustomizeTool/output/articles/active-directory/active-directory-whatis.md

 ## How can I get started?
 -	If you are an IT admin:
  - [Try it out!](https://azure.microsoft.com/trial/get-started-active-directory/) - you can sign up for a free 30 trial today and deploy your first cloud solution in under 5 minutes using this link
- - Read our “Getting started with Azure AD” for tips and tricks on getting an Azure AD tenant up and running fast
+ - Read our "Getting started with Azure AD" for tips and tricks on getting an Azure AD tenant up and running fast
 -	If you are a developer:
  - Check out our [Developers Guide](/documentation/articles/active-directory-developers-guide) to Azure Active Directory
- - [Start a trial](https://azure.microsoft.com/trial/get-started-active-directory/) – sign up for a free 30 day trial today and get started integrating your app with Azure AD
+ - [Start a trial](https://azure.microsoft.com/trial/get-started-active-directory/) - sign up for a free 30 day trial today and get started integrating your app with Azure AD

 ## Where can I learn more?

 We have a ton of great resources online to help you learn all about Azure AD.
-Here’s a list of great articles to get you started:
+Here's a list of great articles to get you started:

 - [Enabling your directory for hybrid management with Azure AD Connect](/documentation/articles/active-directory-aadconnect)